djuta/filtergif/README.md

 flask-boilerplate
 ============================

-A boilerplate for a Python Flask application using the Foundation front end framework
+A boilerplate for a Python web application using Flask and Foundation